-How are children Looked After by LA provided for?
+Children Looked After by LA

 The school admissions policy ensures that any looked after child in our catchment will be ensured a place at school.
 In partnership with the pupil, carers and social workers, we will put in place the Personal Education Plan, as part of the child's Care Plan.